-After a long history of efforts to develop a lasting artificial hip, it was Sir John Charnley, in Wrightington UK, who introduced the first effective hip replacement in 1962.
-Since then a large number of designs have been made, with very good long-term results in some prostheses such as the Exeter Hip.
+After a long history of efforts to develop a lasting artificial hip it was Sir John Charnley, in Wrightington UK, who introduced the first effective hip replacement in 1962.
+Since then a large number of designs have been introduced, with very good long-term results in some prostheses such as the Exeter Hip.

 Trends are moving away from hip resurfacing and cementless THR and towards hybrid procedures.
 Hybrid procedures mean that one component is cemented and one is not.